 Keeping your important documents and data up to date and accessible will help you address the damage as quickly as possible, should the unfortunate occur.
 Using a cloud-based system ensures that key business and sales info won’t get lost on a broken hard-drive or waterlogged filing cabinet.
 Make copies of your key documents and store them at a secure location.
 Take photos of your business’ building exterior, interior, and any key equipment to ensure you can process insurance claims swiftly and accurately.

 7. Apply for assistance if necessary

 Being prepared also means knowing who to go to for help should the need arise.
 Research your state and local government’s policies for disaster relief.
-Look to FEMA and the U.S. Small Business Administration for federal resources to support your business in the wake of inclement weather.
+Look to FEMA and the U.S. Small Business Administration for federal resources to support your business in the wake of inclement weather or other disasters.
 Also consider applying for funding through SpotOn Capital, an accessible loan program for existing SpotOn clients, when it comes to making upgrades to your business.